 Please do not submit answers that you do not fully understand; we reserve the right to ask you to explain any of your answers verbally in person (and we have exercised this option in the past).
-Please put your name on the first page and sign the pledge that you complied with the Honor Code as well as with the course Cheating Policy summarize on page 3 of the Course Syllabus.
-Please uniquely name your submitted PDF file using your own name and your UVa computing ID, using the file name format: LastName_FirstName_ComputingID_Homework_2.pdf (e.g. "Robins_Gabriel_gr3e_Homework_2.pdf").
+Please put your name and computing ID on the first page, and sign the pledge that you complied with the UVa Honor Code as well as with the course Cheating Policy summarize on page 3 of the Course Syllabus.

+Important: please uniquely name your submitted solutions PDF file using your name and your UVa computing ID, using the file name format: LastName\FirstName\ComputingID\Homework\2.pdf (e.g. "Robins Gabriel gr3e\Homework\2.pdf").